Comedian Harmonists: Dramatic representations

-They were the subject of the 1997 German movie Comedian Harmonists, released in the United States as The Harmonists.
-In the film, the actors lip synched in the musical performances to the group's original recordings.
+They were the subject of the 1997 German movie Comedian Harmonists, released in the United States in 1999 as The Harmonists.
+In the film, actors lip synched to the musical performances of the group's original recordings.

 The 1997 film directly led to a musical play about the group, Veronika, der Lenz ist da – Die Comedian Harmonists, which opened at the Komödie in Berlin in December 1997.
 When this production closed, the actors who had played the original sextet formed a new group called the Berlin Comedian Harmonists, which recreates the Comedian Harmonists' repertoire.

+In 1998, the story of the Comedian Harmonists was depicted in documentary musical theater, in a production entitled "Band in Berlin" performed at the American Music Theatre Festival in Philadelphia.
+The production, which then played for three weeks at Broadway's Helen Hayes Theater in March 1999, featured the singing group Hudson Shad.

-Harmony, a musical about the Comedian Harmonists with music by Barry Manilow and book and lyrics by Bruce Sussman, premiered at the La Jolla Playhouse in the fall of 1997, and played at the Alliance Theater in Atlanta from September 6, 2013, to October 6, then moved in early 2014 to the Ahmanson Theater in Los Angeles.
-The National Yiddish Theatre Folksbiene in New York is mounting Harmony during March–May 2022, directed by Warren Carlyle.
+Harmony: A New Musical about the Comedian Harmonists, with music by Barry Manilow and book and lyrics by Bruce Sussman, premiered at the La Jolla Playhouse in the fall of 1997, and played at the Alliance Theatre in Atlanta from September 6, 2013, to October 6, then moved in early 2014 to the Ahmanson Theatre in Los Angeles.
+The National Yiddish Theatre Folksbiene in New York City mounted Harmony during March to May 2022, directed by Warren Carlyle.
+In April 2023 it was announced that the show would open at Broadway's Ethel Barrymore Theatre on November 13 of that same year.
+Receiving mixed-to-positive reviews, the production, staged by Warren Carlyle and featuring Chip Zien and Julie Benko, closed on February 4, 2024.